Webster, New York: Geography

-The town of Webster is bordered on the north by Lake Ontario, on the east by Wayne County, on the west by Irondequoit Bay and the town of Irondequoit, and on the south by the town of Penfield.
+The town of Webster is bordered on the north by Lake Ontario, on the east by the towns of Ontario and Walworth in Wayne County, on the west by Irondequoit Bay and the town of Irondequoit, and on the south by the town of Penfield.

-According to the United States Census Bureau, the town has a total area of 35.5 square miles (91.9 km2), of which 33.5 square miles (86.8 km2) is land and 2 square miles (5.2 km2) is water.
+According to the U.S. Census Bureau, the town has a total area of 35.2 sqmi, of which 33.5 sqmi are land and 1.7 sqmi, or 4.85%, are water.
+Irondequoit Bay, an inlet of Lake Ontario, contains most of the water area within the town.

 Webster Park covers 550 acre of the town's land along the Lake Ontario waterfront.